jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

 [MTL](http://hackage.haskell.org/package/mtl) flavoured,
 hoops[^hoops].
 Doing this is not much harder than writing a regular reflex app.
-Jumping trough these also solves handling browser native primitives, such as XHR calls.
+Jumping trough these solves handling browser native primitives, such as XHR calls.
 This is done
 with help of [prerender](https://hackage.haskell.org/package/reflex-dom-core-0.5/docs/Reflex-Dom-Prerender.html#v:prerender).
-Which is also the key to displaying authenticated content fast, but we have to rewire the the initial app state.
+Which is also the key to displaying authenticated content fast, but we have to rewire the the initial app state to do that.
 Fortunately this rewiring caused the initial state management to become more elegant then it was in the [authentication](https://jappieklooster.nl/authentication-in-reflex-servant.html)